Comparing molecules and solids across structural and alchemical space: Theory

 The definitions above can be readily extended to compare structures containing different numbers of atoms $N_A$ and $N_B$.
 We discuss two possible strategies.
 When comparing crystalline, periodic structures, it may be the case that one of the structures corresponds to a slight distortion of the other, that needs a larger unit cell for a proper representation.
 Comparing the structures using the average kernel~\eqref{eq:k-avg} does automatically the ``right thing'', that is performing the comparison in a way that is independent of the number of times the two structures have to be replicated to match atom counts.
 In the case of the permutation kernel and of the best-match kernel, the most effective way to perform the comparison is to evaluate the least common multiple $N$ of $N_A$ and $N_B$, and replicate the environment similarity matrix to form a square matrix.
 One can then proceed to compute the permanent, or the linear assignment problem, based on such replicated matrix.
 The advantage of this procedure is that one does not need to explicitly find the relation between the shape of the two unit cells and replicate them to perform the comparison: the environment similarities can be evaluated including periodic replicas, and the minimum number of comparisons will be naturally performed among any pairs of structures.
 However, the least common multiple can become very large, making even the best-match kernel~\eqref{eq:k-match} impractically demanding, although the cost can be reduced by exploiting the redundancy in the extended environment covariance matrix.
 As shown in the Appendix, the REMatch kernel~\eqref{eq:k-regmatch} can be computed easily also for a rectangular matrix, which constitutes an additional advantage of formulating the environment matching problem in terms of a regularized transport optimization.

-When comparing molecules or molecular fragments, it may be advisable to proceed differently.
-One could consider an idealized pool (``kit'') of isolated atoms from which a number of molecules will be built, and use them to ``top up'' each molecule so as to obtain a set of structures, all having the same number of atomic environments.
-The ``reference kit'' could be chosen dynamically for each pair of molecules, or -- when working with a well defined database -- fixed globally as the smallest set of atoms needed to generate all the relevant structures.
-One can then define the kernel between an actual atomic environment and those within this ``virtual atom reservoir'', $\tilde{k}(\mathcal{X},\emptyset)=e^{-\mu}$, in terms of a ``chemical potential'' parameter $\mu$.
-Since the SO(3) fingerprints that underlie the definition of the SOAP kernel can also be evaluated for isolated atoms\footnote{The density of atoms defined in equation \eqref{eq:atomic-density} contains the central atom.}, it is also possible to introduce a natural definition of the covariance between an environment and an isolated atom, which has the advantage that the global kernels will then vary smoothly during an actual atomization process.
+When comparing molecules or molecular fragments, it may be advisable to proceed differently -- since in that case the chemical composition might differ, and it may not make sense to compare molecules as if they were part of an infinite periodic assembly.
+A possible strategy is then to consider, given a molecular database, the smallest pool (``kit'') of atoms from which every molecule in the set can be constructed.
+Then, when comparing each pair of structures, the atoms that are not needed to form either of the two molecules would still be part of the comparison, in the form of idealized ``isolated'' species.
+Alternatively, for instance when the full database is not known a priori, such ``reference kit'' could be chosen dynamically for each pair of molecules.
+Since the SO(3) fingerprints that underlie the definition of the SOAP kernel can also be evaluated for isolated atoms\footnote{The density of atoms defined in equation \eqref{eq:atomic-density} contains the central atom.}, it is then possible to introduce a natural definition of the covariance between an environment and an isolated atom.
+One of the advantages of such approach is that the global kernels will then vary smoothly if a molecule is continuously broken up into its constituent atoms, which lends itself to a very effective description of atomization processes.